H-theorem do-conjecture: Introduction

 \section{Introduction}

 Philosophical foundations of statistical mechanics is rich in terms of both theoretical and practical underpinnings of correspondence between dynamics in small scales to collections in thermodynamic limit \cite{sklars93,styer04}.
-In this direction, the most foundational argument that limits how physical processes evolve over time is the Boltzmann's entropy \cite{boltzmann72}.
+In this direction, the most foundational argument that limits how physical processes evolve over time is the Boltzmann's entropy \cite{boltzmann72} within the context of the second law of theormodynamics.

-A puzzling paradox is noted by Loschmidt-Zermelo on Boltzmann's H-Theorem \cite{boltzmann72, loschmidt77, wu75} that H-function expressing collisions in kinetic theory can't generate a time-irreversible macroscopic dynamics while foundational microscopic mechanics is time-reversible.
+A puzzling paradox is noted by Loschmidt-Zermelo on Boltzmann's H-Theorem \cite{boltzmann72, loschmidt77, wu75} that H-function expressing velocity collisions in kinetic theory can't generate a time-irreversible macroscopic dynamics while foundational microscopic mechanics is time-reversible.

 Development of statistical mechanics overlaps with statistical inference was initially noted by Jaynes \cite{jaynes57a,jaynes57b, jaynes03} along with the probabilistic techniques on the trajectory evolution \cite{suezen18}.
 Recently, the connections of statistical physics and deep learning are discussed \cite{suezen22, suezen21}.
 Along these lines, statistical inference connections, recent mathematical tools introduced in doing causal inference \cite{pearl09} provides an opportunity to revisit the formulation of H-theorem via Gibbs's ensemble theory \cite{gibbs}.